shyamgovind/about-puppet/2016.4.2/00 - Cheat sheet.md

 1. Console URL : <https://master_hostname>

-  - To reset "admin" user password, run the below command on puppet master :
+  - To reset the Console "admin" user password, run the below command on puppet master - with new password as the last argument :

   ```